Labour calls for BIG OVERHAUL of UK super-snoop powers in 'new digital world'

 Cooper said that the Labour Party, which tried to push through the Interception Modernisation Programme when it was last in government, wanted stronger safeguards and limits to protect citizens' privacy, while also allowing Britain's spies and police to respond more readily to supposed threats posed online by criminals.

-She added that the oversights and legal frameworks currently being used by the security and intelligence agencies under the Regulation of Investigatory Powers Act 2000 (Ripa) was now out of date.
+She added that the oversights and legal frameworks currently being used by the security and intelligence agencies under the Regulation of Investigatory Powers Act 2000 (Ripa) were now out of date.

 The Tory-led government was criticised by Cooper for "burying its head in the sand and hoping these issues will go away".
 The MP thinks the Coalition should be looking at how President Barack Obama has handled such matters in the US.